 - For burn wound infections:

-- Adults and children 2 months of age and older—Use one or two times a day.
+- Adults—Apply to the affected areas one or two times a day.

-- Premature and newborn infants up to 2 months of age—Use and dose must be determined by the doctor.
+- Children older than 2 months of age—Use and dose must be determined by the doctor.

 - For burn wound infections: